 The French Data Protection Authority – CNIL (Commission Nationale de l’Informatique et des Libertés) fined Facebook €60 million and Google €150 million for non-compliance with the French Data Protection Act.

-However, GDPR still regulates consents and therefore fines can qualify as a GDPR fine.
+However, GDPR still regulates consent, and therefore, fines can qualify as a GDPR fine.

 Facebook €60 million fine